gustavares/cos-tutorial/TUTORIAL.md

 Now we are going to install the dependencies:

-- [Express](https://expressjs.com/) - to create the API
+- [Express](https://expressjs.com/) - to create the REST API
-- [IBM COS SDK for Node.js](https://www.npmjs.com/package/ibm-cos-sdk) - to easily connect to our COS instance
+- [IBM COS SDK for Node.js](https://www.npmjs.com/package/ibm-cos-sdk) - to easily connect to our COS instance and use its features
-- [dotenv](https://www.npmjs.com/package/dotenv) - to read environment variables from `.env` file
+- [Dotenv](https://www.npmjs.com/package/dotenv) - to read environment variables from `.env` file
-- [cors](https://www.npmjs.com/package/cors) - to enable CORS requests since the front-end is a separate application
+- [Cors](https://www.npmjs.com/package/cors) - to enable CORS requests since the front-end is a separate application
-- [Nodemon](https://www.npmjs.com/package/nodemon) - to help in development, automatically restarts the node app when file changes.
+- [Nodemon](https://www.npmjs.com/package/nodemon) - to help in development, automatically restarts the node app when you modify and save a file

+From the `server` directory, run the following command:

 ```
 $ npm i -S express ibm-cos-sdk dotenv cors && npm i -S -D nodemon